chrisvoo/mm/filemanager/README.md

 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
 ```

+## TODO
+- [ ] MusicBrainz info not used so far, let's see if we can retrieve valid info during scan time.
+- [ ] Guice @Inject fails with abstract classes

 ## Resources

 The music files used for tests are freely downloadable from [Open Music Archive](http://www.openmusicarchive.org/)